M-Scott-Lassiter/jest-geojson/CONTRIBUTING.md

 │   ├── core.test.js
 |   └── matchers.test.js
 ```

+The `core` folder contains the key functionality.

+The `matchers` folder contains the matchers that use core functions.

+The `setup` folder contains the scripts that install the matchers into the Jest runtime. `package.json` references these in entry points.

 The `core`, `matchers`, `setup`, and `tests` folder each have the same subfolder structure: